gnieboer/tsp-redesign/index.md

 </button>
 <div id="l2045" class="usa-accordion-content" markdown="1">

-Consider if you were born 1973 – 1982, or plan to need your TSP savings between 2035 and 2044.
+Consider if you plan to begin withdrawing from your TSP account between 2043 and 2047 or you were born between 1980 and 1984.

 [Learn more]({{ site.baseurl }}/funds-lifecycle/l-2045/){:.learn-more}